cptn-solo/woffler_contract/woffler.contracts.md

 * `account` (account of the player to be charged for retries count reset.
 State of the player must be GREEN, retries count must be 0).

 ### Intent
 INTENT.
-The intent of the `{{ splitbet }}` action to reset retries count while trying to unlock new split branch:
+The intent of the `{{ buyretries }}` action to reset retries count while trying to unlock new or split branch:

-* if no free unlock retries left, player can bet for split from his active balance to reset retries count
+* if no free unlock retries left, player can buy another set of retries from his active balance and reset retries count
-* bet amount is calculated according to level's branch metadata (`stkrate`, `stkmin`)
+* price is calculated according to level's branch metadata (`unjlrate`, `unjlmin`)

 ### Term
 TERM.
 This Contract expires at the conclusion of code execution.